 She started her career with an internship at the European Commission’s Representation in the UK, after which she returned to Asia, in Hong Kong this time, to work as an editorial assistant at the Design Institute for Social Innovation.
 A position in governmental affairs in Brussels followed.
-She currently works as a copywriter and editor, tackling the latest trends and topics in the areas of information security, data protection and earth observation.
+She currently works as a technology writer, tackling the latest developments in fields such climate tech, renewable energy and startup investment.

-Her debut novel, Frumusețea lucrurilor trecătoare(The Beauty of Passing Things), about foreign students’ life in Japan, was published by Adenium Publishing House in Romania in April 2017.
+Her debut novel, Frumusețea lucrurilor trecătoare(The Beauty of Passing Things), about student life in Japan, was published by Adenium Publishing House in Romania in April 2017.
+Her second novel, Moscow to Beijing, a love story set onboard the Trans-Siberian Express was published in March 2022.
+It is her first book published in English.

 When she isn’t working or writing, Andrada likes to daydream, travel and read novels of all kinds written by talented writers from around the world.
 A geek at heart, she grew up with Sailor Moon, X-men and Batman, she knows how to do Star Wars origami and is quite good at winning board games that involve trains.